knative/docs/serving/using-external-dns-on-gcp.md

     --num-nodes=3
 ```

-2. Create a new service account with the project role `dns.admin`:
+2. Create a new service account for Cloud DNS admin role.
 ```shell
 # Name of the service account you want to create.
 export CLOUD_DNS_SA=cloud-dns-admin